octa-acostamonti/Assesment-of-CO2-Emissions-In-Private-Transport-Service/README.md

 ####  Working strategy

 In the project, it has been determined that two meetings will be held daily as part of the team's working methodology.
 One of these meetings will take place in the morning, and the other in the afternoon.
 During the morning meeting, the team will be planning and discussing the current day's procedure.
 In addition, new tasks will be generated and contributed for inclusion in the plan, and the slide to be presented at the afternoon meeting will be defined.
 During this last meeting, a space will be established to raise doubts and share the progress achieved.
 The Scrum Master has been appointed to lead this meeting and, in his role, will ask brief questions to the team members.
 They will inquire about the previous day's activities, the current day's plans, and whether any particular issues or challenges are arising.
 In addition, the slides created in the morning meeting will be presented at this meeting, and feedback will be received from the Scrum Master in order to provide guidance more in line with stakeholder requirements.
 In order to monitor the progress of the team in relation to the tasks performed, milestones will be set on Fridays of each of the four weeks of the project.
 For the monitoring and marking of the objectives, a Gantt Chart has been made available to the team.

 #### Data collection

 The database of the New York City Taxi & Limousine Commission (NYC TLC), which is responsible for the collection and provision of data on yellow, green taxis and private vehicles for hire, both service and volume, will be used.
 This will be the main basis for extracting information on the main preferences regarding the movement of ground vehicle transport services between different areas of New York.

 Historical Weather API will be used, which is responsible for the collection and provision of historical data on the particular weather in each area of the world.
 This database will provide weather trends in relation to transport services in New York City.

-The New York City air quality surveillance service, which is responsible for the collection and provision of air quality data for New York City, will be used.

-The zenodo dataset, SONYC Urban Sound Tagging, will be used to collect sound quality at different locations in New York City.

 #### Exploratory data analysis